jjnether/obsidian_backup/jnetherton/DA/Active Orders/121288 - Minnesota Power Co..md

 - Tie behavior after closing:
 	- Should it be able to auto open?
 	- Sectionalize/Reclose/1-trip protection?
-- Added alternate settings PB
-	- Alternate settings are ONLY for reclosing (loop scheme will be disabled)
-- Made changes to DNP map
-	- Added settings group, alternate settings activation, and voltage angles
-- Changed placement of target LED's
-	- Saw that the colors were not configurable, had to move a bit
-- Changed default protection/automation settings
-- Subsequent faults will only be tested after system has finished initial reconfiguration
-- Directional Ties
-	- Should TIE 2 be directional? (is there load on F)
-	- Disable REC 1 auto closing to feed A?
-	- Disable REC 2 auto closing to feed G?
 - What are your reset times for substation reclosers?
 	- Reclosers should have the same reset times